-Bidders used the specified Bid Cum Application Form for making an application in terms of the Red Herring Prospectus.
+Bidders shall only use the specified Bid Cum Application Form for making an Application in terms of the Draft Red Herring Prospectus.

-The Bid Cum Application Form contained information about the Bidder and the price and the number of Equity Shares that the Bidders wished to apply for.
-Bid Cum Application Forms downloaded and printed from the websites of the Stock Exchange borne a system generated unique application number.
-Bidders were required to ensure that the ASBA Account has sufficient credit balance as an amount equivalent to the full Application Amount can be blocked by the SCSB or Sponsor Bank at the time of submitting the Application.
+The Bid Cum Application Form shall contain information about the Bidder and the price and the number of Equity Shares that the Bidders wish to apply for.
+Bid Cum Application Forms downloaded and printed from the websites of the Stock Exchange shall bear a system generated unique application number.
+Bidders are required to ensure that the ASBA Account has sufficient credit balance as an amount equivalent to the full Application Amount can be blocked by the SCSB or Sponsor Bank at the time of submitting the Application.

-An Investor, intending to subscribe to this Issue, should have submitted a completed Bid Cum Application Form to any of the following intermediaries (Collectively called - Designated Intermediaries")
+An Investor, intending to subscribe to this Issue, shall submit a completed Bid Cum Application Form to any of the following intermediaries (Collectively called - Designated Intermediaries")